seedcase-project/template-data-package/README.md

 # An opinionated template for data packages built with Seedcase packages

-This repository contains a template for setting up new data packages.
+This repository contains a template for setting up a new [data package](https://datapackage.org/) following the Seedcase structure.
 The first step is to create a new repository using this template.
-This can easily be done by clicking the "Use this template" button on the repository page or by using the GitHub CLI:
+This can easily be done by clicking the "Use this template" button on the repository page or by using the GitHub CLI.

 ## Features